Cost of goods sold is one of the most important performance metrics a restaurateur should track.

 Your cost of goods sold is subtracted from your gross revenue in your restaurant profit and loss statement, as this is money that you either owe or have already paid.
 In other words, money from COGS is subtracted from your profit.

-The equation for a restaurant's cost of goods sold is as follows:
+The cost of goods sold formula is as follows:

 Beginning Inventory + Purchased Inventory – Ending Inventory = Cost of Goods Sold (COGS)

 Let's look at an example.
 Say you want to know your inventory for last month.
 You had $3,000 of leftover inventory at the start of the month, including food, drinks, spices, baking materials – anything it takes to get a meal on a plate and a drink in a glass.

 Throughout the month, you ordered $8,000 of additional food inventory and ended the month with $2,000 worth of inventory.

 Plugging those numbers into the restaurant cost of goods sold equation, we get this: